So many impressive mazes in England!

 2. Hampton Court Palace Maze, Surrey

 The maze at Hampton Court Palace is officially one of the oldest surviving hedge mazes in England.
-Hampton Court’s impressive maze was commissioned in around 1700 by William III.
+Hampton Court’s impressive maze was commissioned in around 1700 by William III, and is one of the most popular things to see in Surrey.

 Hampton Court’s ‘Puzzle Maze’ was originally planted using hornbeam, and later replanted using yew.
 This is a trapezoid maze spread over a third of an acre.
 You can crack this maze in around 20 minutes, hopefully.